Korean Bros

 The messaging dials up easy comparisons to American foods, calling the tteokbokki, for example, Korean Mac and Cheese, along with comedic flavor profiles, and a Bro Origin story on every pack.
 While Korean language translations amp up cultural credibility.
 The result is a packaging system where every element — from macro-level shelf presence to micro-level label detail — reinforces the brand with unwavering consistency and creates moments of fun and discovery.
 The identity doesn't just live on the packaging.
 It is the packaging.

-duo border
+stacked border

-tabletop border
+tabletop border new

 Website

 Korean Bro's website blends conversion-driven commerce with comedic interludes.
-Satirical product reviews from a Slice of White Bread describing its luscious experience being dipped into Korean Bros sauce site next to prominent product bundles for purchase.
+Satirical product reviews from a Slice of White Bread describing its luscious experience being dipped into Korean Bros sauce sit next to prominent product bundles for purchase.
 An option invites users to select 1 million packs of noodles (the Bros are just waiting for their first multi-million dollar order).
 Delightful animations and stickers featuring Korean subtitles, custom illustrations, and callouts create dynamism throughout the product pages.
 However, the website truly shines with some ambitious pages designed for brand storytelling.
 This includes a full "Bro Dictionary" including dozens of Bro-isms like "Broletariat - (n) a working class bro.
 Finally, a "Bro Face Generator" allows users to upload their photo and have a custom Honorary Korean Bro card sharable to social platforms.

 Brooooo.
 Raphael and the TRUFFL team are geniuses.
 They created an iconic brand that immediately opened doors with investors, retailers, and customers.
 TRUFFL went above and beyond to create an entire universe that's unlike anything in our category.
 We get compliments on our branding every day and highly recommend working with Truffl.